SirOlisa/SirOlisa/README.md

-### Hi there 👋
+### Hi there, I'm Olisa👋

-I am a self-learning DevOps engineer in the middle of a career switch.
-Excited about building resilient scalable systems, cloud infrastructure, and continuous delivery.
-Currently documenting my #30DaysOfDevOps journey as i aim to master cloud-native technology.
+After months of immersing myself in the world of DevOps and cloud engineering, I've gone from writing my first Terraform configs to orchestrating full-scale CI/CD pipelines!
+My goal?
+Designing **secure, scalable, resilient systems** in the cloud.

+I'm actively exploring **remote opportunities** where I can contribute and grow

 Check me out on:
 https://twitter.com/youfoundolisa
 https://www.linkedin.com/in/madubuikeolisa/

-Fun fact: I'm awesome
+*Still documenting my #DevOps journey—learning, check my LinkedIn!*